 Businesses actually charge this fee rather than your credit card provider.
 Some credit card surcharges are a percentage of the transaction, for example, 3%, while other retailers may charge a flat fee, for example, $3.

 How to avoid it: You can avoid this fee by having another payment option available – such as an EFTPOS or debit card, cash, direct transfer or by using a service such as PayPal.
+Learn more about surcharges and how to avoid them.

 Other credit card fees